Esbjerg: Landmarks

-The water tower from 1895 was designed by Christian Hjerrild Clausen who had been inspired by Nuremberg's medieval Nassauer Haus.
+The Esbjerg Water Tower from 1895 was designed by Christian Hjerrild Clausen who had been inspired by Nuremberg's medieval Nassauer Haus.
 Standing at the top of a cliff, it commands excellent views of the city and the harbour from its platform which is open to the public.
 The imposing old Courthouse Building on the central square with its tall tower and stepped gables has recently been fully renovated.
 A bronze equestrian statue of Christian IX, the founder of Esbjerg, stands at the centre of the square.

 The largest hotel in Esbjerg is Hotel Britannia.
 Other hotels in the city center includes Cabinn and Hotel Ansgar in Skolegade.
 Danhostel Esbjerg in a former high school is located about 3 km to the northwest of the city along Gammel Vardevej near sports facilities.
 An equivalent distance North are hotel and conference facilities at ECH Park.
 Most of the restaurants in Esbjerg are to the east of Torvet.
 Of particular note are Sand's Restaurant which serves Danish cuisine such as smørrebrød, meatballs, smoked eels and the fried beef patty pariserbof, and the Paddy Go Easy Irish pub near the main square.
 Housed in a listed building on the main square, Dronning Louise serves everything from full meals to sandwiches and occasionally offers live music.